Generic Name: sumatriptan (oral/nasal) (soo ma TRIP tan)

 Call your doctor if your symptoms do not improve, or if you have more than 4 headaches in one month (30 days).

 Store sumatriptan at room temperature away from moisture, heat, and light.
+Do not store in a refrigerator.
+Do not freeze.

 What happens if I miss a dose?